nicolaskruchten/nicolaskruchten.github.io/_posts/2014-01-07-mtlelection-ternary.md

 Please note carefully that this visualization ignores all the other candidates including Côté, who got 10% of the vote.
 I did a quick sanity check, and while Côte did carry one or two districts, he did so by a very small margin and those districts were reasonably close to being four-way ties so they end up in the middle of the triangle and this visualization doesn't paint too distorted a picture.

 I also made a similar plot in R to show the results for the nearly 4,000 'sections' or ballot-boxes in Montreal, which shows off how well this technique scales compared to small multiples of pie-charts.
-My conclusions from above still hold with respect to rank: Joly came in second to either Bergeron or Coderre in many more places than Bergeron and Coderre came second to each other.
+My conclusions from above still hold with respect to rank: Joly came in second to either Bergeron or Coderre (or they came in second to her) in many more places than they came second to each other.

 ![Ternary Plot by Section](http://nicolas.kruchten.com/images/ternary/ternary_by_section.png)